 CITL's Inclusive & Equitable Pedagogy Program workshop series is open to all faculty, adjuncts, and teaching assistants.
 Click here for more information.

-- Fall 2022 TA Training will be offered online.
-The training consists of a set of Canvas modules and quizzes that should be completed prior to the first day of the Fall semester.
-TAs will also be required to attend one of two online synchronous sessions in Microsoft Teams.
-Information about registering for these sessions will be provided in the Canvas course.
+- Spring 2023 TA Training will be offered online.
+The training consists of a set of Canvas modules and quizzes that should be completed prior to the first day of the Spring semester.

 You must register for the TA Training course, IDS 5921, through OASIS using the CRN above.
-The training course must be completed prior to the first day of the Fall semester in order to be in compliance with the Office of Graduate Studies training requirement for new TAs.
-The course will be open in Canvas in July 2022.
+The training course must be completed prior to the first day of the Spring semester in order to be in compliance with the Office of Graduate Studies training requirement for new TAs.
+The course will be open in Canvas in December 2022.

 Please email CITL with course questions: firstname.lastname@example.org

 Contact the Office of Graduate Studies for questions about eligibility: email@example.com

 - Preparing for College Teaching (PCT) is an optional 10-week program that guides participants through the process